excircle/2024-sre-prep-backend/README.md

-# 2024-sre-prep-backend
+# Backend Content for SRE Prep

-A repository dedicated to interview preparation for SREs
+This repository is meant to hold SQL and Go materials related to the sibling repository [2024-sre-prep](https://github.com/excircle/2024-sre-prep)